 We currently depend, and may in the future continue to depend, on collaborations with third parties for the research, development, and commercialization of certain of the product candidates we may develop.
-If any such collaborations are not successful, we may not be able to capitalize on the market potential of those product candidates.
+If any such collaborations are not successful, we may not be able to capitalize on the market potential of those product candidates and our business may be adversely affected.

 We currently depend, and may in the future continue to depend, on third-party collaborators for the research, development, and commercialization of certain of the product candidates we may develop.
-For example, we are working collaboratively with bluebird bio, Inc. for our planned Phase 2 trial of MGTA-145 plus plerixafor for mobilization and collection of stem cells in patients with sickle cell disease; AVROBIO, Inc., or AVROBIO, to evaluate the potential utility of MGTA-117 for conditioning patients before they receive one of AVROBIO's investigational lentiviral gene therapies; and Beam Therapeutics, or Beam, to evaluate the potential utility of MGTA-117 for conditioning of patients with sickle cell disease and beta-thalassemia receiving Beam's base editing therapies.
+For example, we are working collaboratively with bluebird bio, Inc. for our Phase 2 trial of MGTA-145 plus plerixafor for mobilization and collection of stem cells in patients with sickle cell disease, AVROBIO, Inc., or AVROBIO, to evaluate the potential utility of MGTA-117 for conditioning patients before they receive one of AVROBIO's investigational lentiviral gene therapies, and Beam Therapeutics, or Beam, to evaluate the potential utility of MGTA-117 for conditioning of patients with sickle cell disease and beta-thalassemia receiving Beam's base editing therapies.
 In our current collaboration arrangements, and those we may enter into in the future, we have or will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of any product candidates we may seek to develop with them.
-Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
+Our ability to develop MGTA-117 as a conditioning agent for patients before receiving gene therapy, or MGTA-145 plus plerixafor for mobilization and collection of stem cells in patients with sickle cell disease, and generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements, as well as the success of the collaborators' underlying therapies.
 We cannot predict the success of any collaboration that we enter into.

-Collaborations involving our research programs or any product candidates we may develop, pose certain risks to us, including the below.
+Collaborations involving our research programs or any product candidates we may develop pose certain risks to us, including the following: